Browsers that can not handle javascript will not be able to access some features of this site.

 Sept.
 15, 2011

-SOUTHFIELD, Mich. - The Michigan Department of Human Services, in partnership with Spaulding for Children, are proud to announce the kick-off event for a diligent campaign aimed at recruiting foster and adoptive parents in Oakland, Wayne and Macomb counties.
+SOUTHFIELD, Mich. - The Michigan Department of Health and Human Services, in partnership with Spaulding for Children, are proud to announce the kick-off event for a diligent campaign aimed at recruiting foster and adoptive parents in Oakland, Wayne and Macomb counties.
 The tri-county project is called Inter-Agency Community Adoption/foster Family Recruitment Exchange, I-CARE 365.

-"The Oakland, Macomb and Wayne county offices of the Michigan Department of Human Services, along with our community partners at Spaulding for Children, are excited about receiving a $2 million federal grant," Oakland County DHS Director Susan Hull said.
+"The Oakland, Macomb and Wayne county offices of the Michigan Department of Human Services, along with our community partners at Spaulding for Children, are excited about receiving a $2 million federal grant," Oakland County MDHHS Director Susan Hull said.

 "As we move forward from our planning year into implementation, we hope to learn new and innovative ways to recruit and retain quality foster and adoptive parents."